AmitThakkar/emit-vs-broadcast/README.md

 }(angular));
 ```

-> You might be thinking that isolated scope directives get inherited by $rootScope only so if we broadcast any message with any other scope(which is not $rootScope and not that isolated scope) then those listeners will not called which are registered with isolated scope.
+> You might be thinking that isolated scope directives get inherited by $rootScope only so if we broadcast a message with any other scope(which is not $rootScope and not that isolated scope) then those listeners will not called which are registered with isolated scope.
 Then you are wrong!
-You are missing my one statement:
+You are missing a key point of this blog:

 **When we broadcast a message then all the listeners/subscribers will be called which are register on those scope which are applied on child element/node in DOM and on that scope which is used to broadcast the message.**

-So its depends where **isolate scope** directive has market.
+So if isolated scope directive is marked on child element/node of that scope then listeners of isolated scope will be call.